Weeky Safety Tips - Spring 2018

 If you SEE something SAY something

 We are all a part of a community that protects each other.
-If you see something that you feel may affect the safety or security at PVCC, or may disrupt the educational process, please fill out an incident report form.
+If you see something that you feel may affect the safety or security at PVCC, or may disrupt the educational process, please fill out a Maxient - Incident report form.
 After receiving your report, a group of trained professionals from across campus will review your report and determine what needs to be done.
 Never hesitate to report a concern.

 I don’t know if I should report what I observed.